typeconf/typeconf/README.md

 typeconf init <configs-dir>
 ```

 With this command we'll generate the boilerplate for you.
-Before editing files you
-can run in a separate terminal window:
+Before editing files run in a separate terminal window:

 ```
 typeconf compile --watch <configs-dir>
 ```
-for convenience.
+This will run typeconf in background for automatic recompilation.

 Now you can edit main.tsp, add your types and then use values.config.ts to fill the config.

-You can always regenerate files with this config:
+You can always manually regenerate files with this config:
 ```
 typeconf compile <configs-dir>
 ```